Josephine MacLeod: Early life

 Josephine was born on 26 December 1858, on Boxing Day, in Chicago to John David MacLeod and Mary Ann Lennon.
-Her father was an American of Scottish descent.
+Her father was of Scottish descent.
 The couple had three sons and three daughters.
 Two of their daughters, Betty (1852–1931) and Josephine (1858–1949), became disciples of Swami Vivekananda.
 Betty married Mr. William Sturges of Chicago in 1876 and had a son named Hollister and a daughter named Alberta, who were also intimately connected with the Vedanta Societies and Ramakrishna order.
 Being unmarried herself, Josephine stayed with Betty and her family.
 After the death of William Sturges in 1894, Betty married Francis Legett, a businessman of New York, in 1895.
 Swami Vivekananda attended this marriage in Paris.
 Ridgely Manor, which later became famous as one of the places to accommodate Swami Vivekananda during his travel to Americas and Europe in 1899, belonged to the Legett family.

 She was known by several other nicknames, including Joe, Jo-Jo, Yum and Tantine (meaning "Aunty").